davidsummers/numbers/README.md

 Summary
 =======

-Note: The IntXu_t types don't wrap around when numbers are computed that are higher than the highest or lower then than the lowest exactly representable number.

-For instance (Int16u_t):

-3 * 16000 = 16383... (higher than the maximum possible representation of 16383
-but less than Infinity)

 While these changes reduce the number of representable numbers, they basically extend the existing C++ types in to better types that give more "mathematically"